National frameworks to address hate crime in Ukraine

 The police define hate crimes as committed on the grounds of racial, national or religious intolerance.
 In addition, records are kept of crimes committed on the grounds of prejudice against members of the LGBTI community and people with disabilities.

-When collecting information on hate crimes, the National Police of Ukraine requests the information that it needs from other organizations and institutions, including the State Judicial Administration of Ukraine and the Office of the Ukrainian Parliament Commissioner for Human Rights.
+When collecting information on hate crimes, the National Police of Ukraine requests the necessary information from other organizations and institutions, including the State Judicial Administration of Ukraine and the Office of the Ukrainian Parliament Commissioner for Human Rights.
 Statistical information on hate crimes is published annually on the official website of the National Police.

 Statistics on the judicial outcomes are provided by the State Judicial Administration of Ukraine.
 Statistical information is also based on separate articles of the Criminal Code but does not reveal information on bias motivation in sentenced cases.